sitedata/makemykb/kb-articles/blesta/how-to-install-blesta-manually-using-a-file-manager.md

-This guide will teach you how to install Blesta manually using a hosting control panel that has an in-built file manager.
+This will teach you how to install Blesta manually using a hosting control panel that has an in-built file manager.

 To install Blesta using a file manager follow these simple steps: